-Corner locations: When buildings are positioned on visually prominent corners, building corners shall be articulated with a significant architectural feature such as a tower element, corner-wrapping window treatment, recessed corner entry or other such design techniques to give the intersection memorable character and to celebrate the building's role as a formgiver to the intersection.
+Corner locations: When buildings are positioned on visually prominent corners, building corners shall be articulated with a significant architectural feature such as a tower element, corner-wrapping window treatment, recessed corner entry or other such design techniques to give the intersection memorable character and to celebrate the building's role as a form-giver to the intersection.

-Façade Materials: : All building fronts, and any building corner-side that faces a public street, shall be masonry which shall be brick veneer, stone veneer or hard-coat stucco.
-50% of the remaining building facades shall be constructed with materials that include brick, stucco, synthetic stone, fiber cement panel system or cement composite siding.
+Façade Materials: Buildings shall be constructed with a minimum of 50% high quality materials such as brick, stucco, synthetic stone or fiber cement panel system.
+Fiber cement panel systems may only account for 75% of the proposed facade materials.
 In the PRD area, synthetic stone may be used on buildings for up to 35% of the elevation area on each side of any one or more buildings.
-Synthetic stone shall be a minimum 1 1⁄2" thickness as approved by the Town.

-Alternative Materials: The remaining 50% of façade materials on the non-masonry sides may include cast materials, glass, metal, smooth finished concrete or equivalents as approved by the town.
+Alternative Materials: The remaining 50% of façade materials may include cast materials, glass, metal and cement composite siding, smooth finished concrete or equivalents as approved by the town.
 A maximum of 20% of each floor facade can be EIFS used as accent panels.
-No EIFS may be used on any floor that has direct access to an exterior ground level entry.
-Minor architectural detailing such as window trim may be vinyl and shall be permitted on any façade.
+No EIFS may be used on first floor on both the South Main Street and Common portions of the buildings.